 Located in bordering areas with Nepal in Tingri Country, it is 8,844 meters high, the highest mountain in the world.
 In the area of 5,000 square kilometers around the mountain, there are four peaks being more than 8,000 meters high and 38 peaks being more than 7,000 meters high.
 At the foot of Mt.
-Everest (Qomulangma) or 40 kilometers away stands the Rongpu Monastery has become a camp of mountaineers from northern slope to Mt.
+Everest (Qomolangma) or 40 kilometers away stands the Rongpu Monastery has become a camp of mountaineers from northern slope to Mt.
 Qomolangma.
-On the northern slope of the peak there are 217 glaciers with the Rongpu Glacier being the largest.
+On the northern slope of the peak, there are 217 glaciers with the Rongpu Glacier being the largest.

 Admission (for reference): 180 yuan/person.
 Every automobile will pay 400 yuan the environmental pollution fee after entering the Mt.
 Qomolangma Scenic Zone, plus five yuan for a spare wheel.

 Being 160 kilometers west of Shigatse, the Sakya Monastery is composed of Southern and Northern Monasteries.
-The Northern monastery was built in 1079 and was damaged now while the southern Monastery in 1268.the southern monastery houses great amounts of cultural relics including the titles, seals, crowns, garments and ornaments awarded by the Yuan imperial court to the local officials, the statues of Buddha, ritual instruments and porcelains from the song, Yuan and other later dynasties, and the precious mural of historical themes.
-Also the monastery preserves great numbers of books such as the “Bakgyur,” “Bstanggyur”, Pattra-leaf scripture and other Tibetan classics on astronomy, geography, history, medicines and literature.
+The Northern monastery was built in 1079 and was damaged now while the southern Monastery in 1268.
+The southern monastery houses great amounts of cultural relics including the titles, seals, crowns, garments, and ornaments awarded by the Yuan imperial court to the local officials, the statues of Buddha, ritual instruments and porcelains from the song, Yuan and other later dynasties, and the precious mural of historical themes.
+Also, the monastery preserves great numbers of books such as the “Bakgyur,” “Bstanggyur”, Pattra-leaf scripture and other Tibetan classics on astronomy, geography, history, medicines, and literature.